oliverheilig/PtvDeveloperForms/README.md

 Sample for PTV Developer within a WinForms application

 Demonstrates how to:
-* Utilize the Ptv map widget to display the [Ptv Developer raster maps](https://developer.myptv.com/APIs/Map%20Rendering.htm).
+* Utilize the PTV map widget to display the PTV Developer [Raster Maps API](https://developer.myptv.com/APIs/Map%20Rendering.htm).
-* Calculate a rout using the [Routing Api](https://developer.myptv.com/APIs/Routing.htm).
+* Calculate a route using the [Routing Api](https://developer.myptv.com/APIs/Routing.htm).
 * Display the route on a map.

 Get your free key at https://developer.myptv.com/ and add it in Form1.cs.